TadDiDio/UnityOS/README.md

 - Write type adapters to specify how strings convert on the CLI to custom types.
 - If you want, you can write your own parser rules and add them to the system seamlessly.
 The console ships with a functionally complete set.
 - Automatic build culling.
 The console is available in developer builds but automatically strips itself during release builds
+- Pipe data between commands and run them in windows that stay open during playmode when the terminal is closed.
+Asynchronous commands are fully supported by the system and all reading and writing is automatically syncrhonized on the main thread to avoid race conditions on Unity objects.

 # Installation
 Simply install the package using the Import Package menu in Unity.
 There is no additional set up and pressing the '/' key will bring up the terminal for use.
 Type reg for a list of all commands and 'help <command> -v' for detailed information on a specific command